nutgram/docs/docs/usage/exceptions.md

 ### `onApiError` handler

-The `onApiError` handler allows you to handle Telegram API exceptions globally.
+The `onApiError` handler allows you to handle Telegram API errors globally.

 ```php showLineNumbers
 $bot = new Nutgram('token');